satra/NiPyPe-Paper/nipype_paper.rst

 especially in the context of increasing demand for reproducible research.

-Keywords: neuroimaging, data processing, workflow, pipeline, provenance, python
+Keywords: neuroimaging, data processing, workflow, pipeline, reproducible research, python

 --------------